 My interest in photography began as a toddler, when I would snatch my parents’ 35mm point-and-shoot film cameras to take terrible, headless pictures of my family.
-I became more serious about photography in high school with a Minolta SRT-202, my first-ever eBay purchase.
+I became more serious about photography in high school with a Minolta SRT-202, which in 2005 was my first-ever eBay purchase.

 The digital revolution was already underway, but early cameras were expensive, clunky, and limited by terrible menu systems.
 I loved (and still love) the simple honesty of a fully manual film camera.
 Every setting is the photographer’s choice, conscious or not, so every success and every mistake is fully your own.